basilkhan05/Alcoholix/README.md

 # My Recipe App - [Basil Khan](http://basilkhan.ca/)<br>
-This app aims to build a simple recipe app where users can input cooking recipes, upload images, save recipes, comment on recipes and share their recipes with friends.
+The goal of this project is to build a simple recipe app where users can input cooking recipes, upload images, save recipes, comment on recipes and share their recipes with friends.
+The users will have login page.
+A guest user can also browse the listings anonymously but cannot comment or interact with the content.
 The code is developed on Cloud 9 IDE and deployed onto Heroku.

+Currently working through building associations.

 This app is being built with the assistance of Mashrur Hussain's course on Udemy.